tongueroo/cli-template/README.md

   eval $(mycli completions:script)

 Remember to re-load your shell.
 Note, the auto completion will only work once it's binary is avaialble in your PATH.
 You can do this by installing the gem.
-You can also create a wrapper bash script that calls to your development copy like so
+You can also create a wrapper bash script that calls to your development copy like so:

 ```
 cat > /usr/local/bin/mycli << 'EOL'